urbit/urbit/pkg/hs/urbit-uruk/skew.md

 # Introducing SKEW

-{{We start with the uneriched lambda calculus.
-Yada yada, it isn't used in practice because you can't do SHA-256 on church numerals.}}

-So what minimal changes to the SK encoding of the unenriched lambda calculus would you need to make calculating SHA-256 of a church numeral feasible?
+There is already an ultra-minimalist pure functional core language: the SK encoding of the unenriched lambda calculus.
+Implementing an interpreter for it is trivial.
+The encoding of all data as functions is beautiful.

+However, the unenriched lambda calculus is not used in practice because it is infeasibly slow.
+You have no operations other than function application.
+Performing SHA-256 on the church numeral encoding of natural numbers will never happen on even our most powerful hardware.

+The traditional approach is to enrich the lambda calculus with additional built-in operations and data types, usually many.
+This makes competitive performance at the expense of radical simplicity, which makes interpreters difficult to implement.
+And the sets of operations differ among the enriched lambda calculi.

+Finally, in these enriched lambda calculi, code is not data.
+Functions are opaque values and cannot be inspected.
+Therefore, they cannot be interpreted for virtualization.
+Therefore, they cannot be serialized.

 ## The Basic Reduction Rules

 Let's first list our functional requirements:

 - We need to be able to perform any computable computation in a way which can be frozen forever.
+That's SK and is a solved problem.

 - We need to be able to recognize functions and values and replace them with optimized versions to make runtime practical.
+Jets are our alternative to unprincipled enrichments to the lambda calculus.

 - We need to be able to virtualize computations / have every value be inspectable and serializable.
+This allows us to serialize the closure which represents your entire system in a standard way and lets us write virtualized interpreter functions.

 We propose an extension of SK which has the following reduction rules: